Australian Army Publishes Salaries for Colonels, Brigadiers, Major Generals and Lieutenant Generals

 The applicable salary is based on the Defence Force Remuneration Tribunal (DFRT) Determination, a special committee that looks at the remuneration of military officers.

-The annual pay of top-ranked military officials such as colonels, brigadiers, major generals and lieutenant generals in the Australian Defence Force (ADF) Military Salary, Permanent Rates report, which was implemented on November 5, 2025.
+The annual pay of top-ranked military officials, such as colonels, brigadiers, major generals and lieutenant generals, in the ADF Military Salary, Permanent Rates report, which was implemented on November 5, 2025.

 Australian Army colonels' salary